linyongver/ZIN_official/README.md

-# ZIN: Learning Invariance with Additional Auxiliary Information
+# ZIN: When and How to Learn Invariance Without Environment Partition?
-The repo for ZIN: When and How to Learn Invariance by Environment Inference?
+The repo for ZIN: When and How to Learn Invariance Without Environment Partition?

 Our implementation about landcover is based on the source code of [In-N-Out](https://github.com/p-lambda/in-n-out)